rposudnevskiy/RBDSR/README.md

 2. Introduce the pool created in previous step as Storage Repository on XenServer hosts:

 		  xe sr-introduce name-label="CEPH RBD Storage" type=rbd uuid=4ceb0f8a-1539-40a4-bee2-450a025b04e1 shared=true content-type=user

-		If you would like to use a different cephx user or rbd mode, use the follwing device-config:

-		  xe sr-introduce name-label="CEPH RBD Storage" type=rbd uuid=4ceb0f8a-1539-40a4-bee2-450a025b04e1 shared=true content-type=user device-config:cephx-id=xenserver,rbd-mode=kernel

 3. Run the ```xe host-list``` command to find out the host UUID for Xenserer host: